Australia storm sweeps three to their death as it pounds east coast

 Insurers received more than 11,150 claims with estimated insured losses of A$38 million, the Insurance Council of Australia said.
 It expects the number of claims to rise further over the coming days.

-Stocks in Australia biggest insurers, including QBE Insurance, Insurance Australia Group and Suncorp, skidded in a stronger wider market.
+Stocks in Australia biggest insurers, including QBE Insurance (QBE.AX), Insurance Australia Group (IAG.AX) and Suncorp (SUN.AX), skidded in a stronger wider market.

-Australian websites including Channel Nine, Foxtel Play and Domino's Pizza went down on Sunday when Amazon Web Service's Sydney zone experienced a two-hour power outage, ITnews website said.
+Australian websites including Channel Nine (NEC.AX), Foxtel Play (TLS.AX) (NWSA.O) and Domino's Pizza (DMP.AX) went down on Sunday when Amazon Web Service's (AMZN.O) Sydney zone experienced a two-hour power outage, ITnews website said.

 An Amazon spokesman declined to comment but Amazon Web Services’ status page on Monday showed several connectivity issues in Sydney had been resolved.